 In June 2011, Dong began working for HealthCorps as an accounting intern in the finance department while pursuing his Master of Accounting degree at Baruch College in New York.
 Earlier in 2012, with the skills he gained from HealthCorps, he flexed his entrepreneurial muscle by collaborating on the development of an organic blueberry business in China for five months.
 Upon graduation in August 2012, Dong returned to HealthCorps as full-time analyst to provide analysis and support for the executive management team.
 In his leisure time, Dong likes to play sports and keep a healthy body.

-Neisha Springer: Manager, Human Resources and Operations + Read bio
+Neisha Springer: Senior Manager of Human Resources+ Read bio

 Neisha Springer joined HealthCorps in 2012, and serves as Senior Manager of Human Resources.

 Neisha comes to HealthCorps with career experience in the Human Resources and Healthcare Public Relations field and has held a variety of roles in both fields at organizations focused on Health.
 Over the past seven years she gained expertise in strategic planning, new business development, organizational development, managing change, workforce planning and management, employee relations, interviewing, executing media, digital and celebrity health campaigns.

 As Senior Manager of Human Resources, Neisha oversees all aspects of Human Resources and People related services nationwide.
 Human Resources activities executed by Neisha include: new hire onboarding and termination process, intern and management trainee program, performance management (includes coaching, counseling and system implementation), compensation benchmarking and analysis, corporate recruitment nationwide, ensuring statewide compliance with state and federal employment laws (includes policy development), managing internal communications as it relates to employment or HR related correspondence, benefits administration, executing professional development sessions and payroll.
 In this role, she reports directly into HealthCorps Chief Operation Officer (COO).